DiegoG1019/WebWatcher/README.md

 Extensions are loaded at startup before commands and watchers are loaded, but after Serilog

-### Warnings
-Currently, Erai-raws watcher only works on Linux Systems with transmission-cli installed.
-I tried to make it adjustable, but it proved too complicated for the time I can put into this project.
-You can easily disable this watcher.
-(It's already disabled, since it's not complete)

 ### Output channels
-This project is hardwired to sink logs and WCT data into specific channels.
-- The WCT Channel Id is in WitchCultTranslationsWatcher class as a `const`
 - The log channel id is in `Program.cs` in the log configuration Chain Call Make sure to comment the registration of WCT Watcher and Telegram Bot sinks, or else you will face plenty of errors.
 Alternatively, you can add your bot to channels you own and use their Id instead.

 ### Watch Routines

-In order to make more Watch routines, simply create a class that implements IWebWatcher and register it along the others in `Program.cs`
+In order to make more Watch routines, simply create a class that implements IWebWatcher and decorate it with the `Watcher` attribute
-(I'm in the works of making it attribute reflection based, but that's on hold for now)

 ### Bot commands